sanahmed/PhaME/README.md

   ```

-- Check if the image is correctly downloaded.
+- Check if the image is correctly downloaded by running the provided test.
   ```
-  docker run --rm
+  docker run --rm migun/phame-1 sh test/TestAll.sh
   ```

--
+- Now to run your own data (see bwlow for deta)

 --------------------------------------------------------------
 ### Running PhaME